cs107e/cs107e.github.io/guides/gdb.md

 	make
 	make install

+GDB will now be in:

+	%  ls ~/bin/arm-none-eabi/bin/
+	arm-none-eabi-gdb*  arm-none-eabi-run*

 Note that if you are missing packages this depends on, it can fail in mysterious ways.
-My distribution was missing makeinfo and screen manipulation routines:
+My distribution was missing makeinfo and screen manipulation routines.
+I am on Ubuntu so a package install:

 	sudo apt-get install texinfo
 	sudo apt-get install libncurses5-dev

-Fixed it.
+fixed the problem.
+There are guides for installing on Window/Mac under the "guides" section.